jhalliday/mashona/log_notes.md

 In order to accomodate this requirement on pmem, two different implementations are possible.

-Firstly, to place required metadata in-band in the backing file, with appropriate offset adjustment applied to the user-visible (API level) index values to translate to internal index values in such a way as to mask the maetadata from the user.
+Firstly, to place required metadata in-band in the backing file, with appropriate offset adjustment applied to the user-visible (API level) index values to translate to internal index values in such a way as to mask the metadata from the user.
 This scheme is somewhat complex, but is rejected largely for another reason: it makes the internal structure of the backing file differ compared to that of the same file written by the same application code via the regular FileChannel.
 This presents substantial operational challenges, for example when migrating or replicating logs in either direction between